pallets-eco/flask-sqlalchemy/docs/quickstart.rst

 The model will generate a table name by converting the ``CamelCase`` class name to ``snake_case``.

+This example uses the SQLAlchemy 1.x style of defining models:

 .. code-block:: python

     class User(db.Model):